Wellness

 Brighten your days

 Sunlight exposure suppresses the secretion of melatonin, a hormone that makes us sleepy.
-That’s why spending as much time as you can outdoors during waking hours will help your body adjust more quickly to the new time.
+That’s why spending as much time as you can outdoors during your waking hours will help your body adjust more quickly to the new time.
 Jumpstart your days by popping outside for a few minutes, maybe while you drink your morning coffee or tea.
 If it’s too cold to do so, or if there is little light (such as in the fall), sit in front of a therapeutic light box.

 Get moving